Haw Par Villa: Singapore's Weirdest Theme Park

 A Chinese mythology statue park in the south of the city-state, Haw Par Villa used to be a premier tourist attraction, but went downhill in the late 80s following a fizzled attempt to integrate western-style entertainment.
 Thankfully, the park survived that slump and has since reverted to its Chinese Confucianism roots.
 Nowadays, it is easily accessible from the downtown area by local subway.
 Best of all, this strange statue theme park now charges no entry fees for all visitors.

 History of Haw Par Villa

 Haw Par Villa is also known as Tiger Balm Gardens, and was built in 1937 by Burmese-Chinese brothers Aw Boon Haw and Aw Boon Par after they shifted their business to Singapore.
 Depending on whom you are speaking with in Singapore, you might get very exotic stories on why the park was built.
-(Some say the park houses spirits, others claim the brothers were sorcerers)
+Some would say the park houses spirits, while others might claim the brothers were sorcerers.